Budapest offensive: The offensive

 After the Budapest offensive, the main forces of Army Group South virtually collapsed.
 The road to Vienna, Czechoslovakia and the southern border of Germany was widely open for the Soviets and their allies.

 According to Soviet claims, the Germans and Hungarians in Budapest lost 49,000 dead soldiers, with 110,000 captured and 269 tanks destroyed.

 Aftermath

 As most of the German forces in the region were destroyed, troops were rushed in from the Western Front and, in March, the Germans launched the ill-fated Operation Spring Awakening (Unternehmen Frühlingserwachen) in the Lake Balaton area.
 The expansive goals of this operation were to protect one of the last oil producing regions available to the Axis and to retake Budapest.
 Neither goal was achieved.

+In Soviet propaganda, this offensive (together with the Belgrade Offensive and the East Carpathian Offensive) was listed as one of Stalin's ten blows.